 - Viking County Park to Riverside Drive Park (Stoughton): 2.1 miles.
 A flowage paddle through downtown Stoughton.

 - Murwin Park to the Rock River: 2.8 miles.
-There is a take-out a half mile downstream on the Rock River by Hwy H.
+Final stretch on the Yahara and then a short leg on the Rock River.
+Probably ok, but nothing special.

 Many of Yahara's tributaries are navigable as well.